-This homemade coconut milk recipe is made from shredded coconut for an inexpensive and healthy milk alternative.
+This homemade coconut milk recipe is made from shredded coconut, delivering a hit of health-boosting medium-chain fatty acids!

 - 2 cups unsweetened shredded coconut

-- Drink immediately or store in the fridge for up to 3-4 days after making for best flavour and texture.
+- Drink immediately or store in a sealed glass jar in the fridge for up to 5 days.
 As there are no preservatives or fillers in the milk, the “cream” of the coconut milk may separate on the top if stored in the fridge.
-Just shake or stir before using.
+If this happens, just shake or stir well before using.